Welcome to another month of WOYBS!

 They all had something different to keep me interested, whether it was the character Danny in Sincerely, Me, or learning about Myf’s musical life and career or the fun group of elderly citizens in The Bullet that Missed and all they manage to get up to (I love Joyce).
 I enjoyed the other books I read during the month but these three stand out for me.
 Have you read any of them?

 - Sand Talk: How Indigenous thinking can save the world by Tyson Yunkaporta via Audible

 - Date with Death by Julia Chapman #1 The Dales Detective via BorrowBox audio

 - The Banksia Bay Beach Shack by Sandie Docker – library book

 Will you join us?

-If you’re into reading, please feel free to join us, even if it’s just to leave a comment with what you’ve been reading lately.
+If you’re into reading, please join us, even if it’s just to leave a comment with what you’ve been reading lately, as I always enjoy seeing what books are being read.
 We’ve added a linkup (at the end of my post) so you can add your posts directly there and see what others have posted about for the month as well.

 You can read more from my stunning co-hosts here:

 Donna from Retirement Reflections

 We’re all in this together, sharing our love of reading 🙂